ds306e18/cleopetra/README.md

 <p>
 <i>Computer Science project, 3rd semester AAU.
 [DS306e18]</i> <br>
 CleoPetra aims to create a custom tournament runner for the RLBot-community that help host, manage and run a tournament.
 The system supports multiple formats such as single elimination, Swiss-system and round robin.
 It also supports multiple stages and the seeding of participants, allowing for a easy transfer of the best participants within stages.
 Apart from these features the system also adds support specifically for the [RLBot-framework](https://github.com/RLBot/RLBot).
-It allows to generate the rlbot.cfg file based on the bots of a match and can also start a match using the framework.
+It can modify the rlbot.cfg file based on the bots of a match and can also start a match using the RLBot-framework.
 </p>

 ### Prerequisites